gentoo-golang-dist/zabbix-agent2-plugin-mssql/README.md

 - WRONG: `mssql.ping[sqlserver://stage_user:stage_password@localhost:1433]`
 - CORRECT: `mssql.ping[sqlserver://localhost:1433,stage_user,stage_password]`

-It is also possible to connect to named instance by providing instance name in path part of the URI.
+It is also possible to connect to a named instance by providing the instance name in the path part of the URI.

 Example:
 ```
 sqlserver://localhost/InstanceName
 ```

-**Note:** If both host and port are provided, the port will be used for the connection.
+**Note:** If both the instance name and the port are provided, the port will be used for the connection.

 Read more about what parameters are available for each metric key in the section - metric keys.